 If you must miss class, please let me know well in advance if possible.
 You will be allowed to make up no more than THREE missed classes in this course, including excused absences.
 The make-ups will be conducted by the instructors by appointment and will cover the work missed.
 Make-ups are to be arranged within a week of your return to class; missed classes which are not made up within the above time frame or which exceed two in number will be entered as F in your grade record.
+If you make an appointment with the instructor and do not show up, you will receive a grade of F for the missed class, and cannot make up for the class any more.
 It is vital that you maintain communication with us if you miss class.
 If you often miss class, except for getting zeroes in your grade records, it is possible to fall far behind very quickly.
+Besides, arrive on time to class.
+Being late for class will affect your performance grade directly.